Hybrid Pipelines

 Key Principles

-- Code steps are not special.
-They sit in the pipeline like any other operation.
-Reorder, remove, or duplicate them freely.
+- Script steps are not special.
+They sit in the pipeline like any other step.
+You can reorder, remove, or duplicate them freely.

-- Drop intermediates in the same code step.
-If a code step creates columns only needed for a calculation, drop them before the step ends to keep the schema clean.
+- Clean up in the same step.
+If a script creates working columns that are only needed mid-calculation, remove them before the step ends so they do not carry forward.

 Frequently Asked Questions